fadevalley/TilableNoiseGen/README.md

    - **RGB**: Generate separate noise for each color channel.
    - **Alpha**: Generate an alpha channel for the texture.
    - **Groovy**: Use absolute values for higher contrast.
-4. Click the `Generate Perlin Noise` button to create the texture.
+4. Click the `Generate Noise` button to create the texture.

 ![image](https://github.com/user-attachments/assets/7676f5fc-9d64-4566-88e9-0c69796be543)